mkawalec/showjs-server/README.md

 Working on the server side
 --------------------------

 You are just a couple keystrokes from it!
-Type the following into your terminal.
-Nothing bad will happen (I promise, right?).

-    sudo npm install -g bower gulp coffee-script npm install
-    bower install
-    gulp build

-You should have the built files inside the `static/` directory.
-If you want to go full-on dev, you probably want gulp to be watching for your changes:

-    gulp

-will do.
-In order to run the server side do:

-    ./syncer.coffee
+Make sure you have `docker` and `fig` installed and do:

+    fig up

 Then head to [http://localhost:55555](http://localhost:55555).
+The raw DB connection is available at port 5445, you can connect to it with `psql`.
+The password is `showjs`.

 Plan for rewrite